iccmr-quantum/OSC-Qasm/README.md

 Server Receiving on 127.0.0.1 port PPPP
 Server Sending back on x.x.x.x port QQQQ
 ```
-Now you can open the [example.maxpat](example.maxpat) or [osc_qasm.maxhelp](osc_qasm-Max/osc_qasm.maxhelp) in Max 8 and start sending messages with QuantumCircuits in Qasm, to the OSC-Qasm python module.
+Now you can open the [example.maxpat](example.maxpat) or [osc_qasm.maxhelp](osc_qasm-Max/osc_qasm.maxhelp) in Max 8 (Mac/Windows only) and start sending messages with QuantumCircuits in Qasm, to the OSC-Qasm python module.

 When you're done working with osc_qasm.py you can leave the virtual environment with
-- on mac & windows: `deactivate`
+- on mac/linux & windows: `deactivate`

 ### Additional arguments
 You can also set some additional arguments and flags in front of `python osc_qasm.py`: